75mm-studio/security/docs/guest.md

 	- end_time
 	- visiting_card_number

-- Visitors got visiting card.
-Visiting card indicates temporal access rights.
+- Visitors are given visiting cards.
+Visiting card indicates temporary access rights.
 - Security seal shall be attached to cameras of visitor's mobile phones.
 - basie rules
 	- It is banned to use USB and external hard disk.